The World's Largest Modern & Contemporary Prints & Editions Platform

 Track auction value trend

-The value of Invader’s Aladdin Sane (yellow) screenprint, created in 2014, is estimated to be worth between £5,500 and £8,500.
-This work, signed by the artist, has an auction history of two sales since its entry to the market in April 2020.
-The hammer price over the past five years has remained consistent, demonstrating an average annual growth rate of 0%.
+The value of Invader's Aladdin Sane (yellow) screenprint is estimated to be worth between £5,500 and £8,500.
+This artwork has shown consistent value growth since its initial sale in April 2020.
+This is a rare artwork, having been sold twice at auction.
 The edition size of this artwork is limited to 65.

 Meaning & Analysis